electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/uiandoperations/virtualcockpit/_index.md

 ---
 title: Virtual Cockpit
 linktitle: Virtual Cockpit
-description: The Audi virtual cockpit is a option that can be added to Audi Q4 e-tron
+description: The Audi virtual cockpit is an option that can be added to the Audi Q4 e-tron
 weight: 2
 ---

+## Standard Digital instrumentation cluster

-The standard instrumation is a digital screen showing the main car data as range, speeds, battery status
+The standard instrumentation is a digital screen showing the main car data as range, speeds, battery status

 ![Intrument](multiinstrument.jpg "Combination instrument!")

+## Virtual cockpit option

 With adding the virtual Cockpit option this display is changed with the virtual cockpit display.